robertxa/Pecube-Plot-Xav/README.rst

 .. figure:: Tests/Graphs/Forward.png
    :scale: 20 %
    :align: center

-   :alt: Data and predictions along a projected transect.
+   Data and predictions along a projected transect.

 and the Template_NAPlot.py script permits to build the plots: